260 Waymouth Street, Adelaide, South AustraliaSA 5000

 How is bicycle mechanic regarded as a profession?

-A major problem for the bicycle industry has been the fact that for many years, under the Australian and New Zealand Standard Classification of Occupations (ANSZCO) system, 'bicycle mechanic' was listed as a Level 5 occupation, putting it on the same skill level as a movie theatre usher or a supermarket trolley collector.
+This lack of apprenticeship or training opportunities is directly related to the fact that, under the Australian and New Zealand Standard Classification of Occupations (ANSZCO) system, 'bicycle mechanic' has traditionally been listed as a Level 5 occupation, putting it on the same skill level as a movie theatre usher or a supermarket trolley collector.

 However, as of December 6th 2024, ANSZCO has been replaced by the new Occupation Standard Classification for Australia (OSCA) rankings.